 I hope I have convinced you that it’s important to take action on your family photos now, if at all possible.
 And I have a way to do that which is inexpensive, only happens once a month, and involves the crucial elements of commitment as well as community.

-I offer monthly Family Photo Keeper Workshops on Zoom, so you can attend from the comfort of your own home.
+I offer monthly Family Photo Keeper Co-Working Sessions on Zoom, so you can attend from the comfort of your own home.
 Past attendees have worked on the following types of tasks:

 - Sorting, culling and organizing printed photos